vegeloper/starting-styled-mixins-in-react/README.md

 ## Description

 This is the code repo of my article "Starting styled mixins in React".

 ## Getting Started
+Clone this repo and start your journey with styled-components library in React.
+It is a front-end library for styling your components using JavaScript instead of SASS or pure CSS.

+Enjoy your way...

 ### Dependencies